 The type of plea bargain you are offered will depend on the type of case you have, the seriousness of the allegations, how the prosecutor views the issues involved, and how good your attorney is.

-This is why it's so important that I sit down and review all of the details of a case with my clients.
+This is why it's so important for me to review all of the details of a case with my clients.

-Prosecutors don't have the ability to try every single criminal case that's filed.
-More than 95 percent of cases filed in Los Angeles County end in a plea bargain.
+Prosecutors don't have the ability to try every criminal case.
+More than 95 percent of cases filed in Los Angeles County ended in a plea bargain.

-If every single case went to trial, it would overrun the court system.
+If every case went to trial, the court system would be overrun.
 Prosecutors are supposed to offer plea bargains that provide a better outcome than the potential outcome at trial.

 What Happens After a Plea Bargain Has Been Accepted?